gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register routes

-A `@squide` route accept any properties of a React Router [Route](https://reactrouter.com/en/main/components/route) component with the addition of an `hoist` property.
+A Squide route accept any properties of a React Router [Route](https://reactrouter.com/en/main/components/route) component with the addition of an `hoist` property.

 ```tsx
 import { lazy } from "react";